PALAO - A O - TEH DAH - THE MIST - LANG TOI

 Each Lune production tells its story through music and dance.
 Meanwhile mesmeric acrobatics and juggling oscillate between gentle rolling rhythms and abrupt heart-stopping moments.

-Palao, premiers in Hoi An 9 November 2018.
-This contemporary take on ancient Cham Hindu culture which dominated present central Vietnam (think My Son) up to the middle ages.
+Palao, which premiered in Hoi An, November 2018 is a contemporary take on ancient Cham Hindu culture which dominated present central Vietnam (think My Son) up to the middle ages.
 Dance and music, ancient and contemporary portray a society of great emotional depth.

 A cirque is literally an amphitheater created by glacial erosion.
 It’s a shape known since ancient Greek times to be perfect for theatrical performance, affording great intimacy for the audience.
 And so the experience is in Hoi An.
 Cirque is also the French word for circus, famously popularized by Montreal-based Cirque du Soleil in recent times but Lune Production puts on very refined circuses indeed.